doduong102/How-to-Lab-2/index.md

 Which methods in your code are called?

-'public static void main' is used to run the server given a port number.
+`public static void main` is used to run the server given a port number.

 'handleRequest' performs all the the commands we want out of the URL